Most companies approach employee performance monitoring the wrong way. They either:

 Here are some tips on how to build an effective self-monitoring system:

-- Create a culture of feedback: Encourage employees to actively seek input from peers and stakeholders.
+- Create an Employee Engagement Culture: Encourage employees to seek input from peers and stakeholders.
 Show them how to ask for specific, actionable feedback – “What’s one thing I could do differently next time?” instead of “How am I doing?”

-The best performers probably already do this naturally, but you should make it the norm for everyone else as well.
+Your best performers probably do this naturally, but you should make it the norm for everyone else, too.

 8. Use Self-Reported Surveys